TerriaJS/terriajs/README.md

 More information: [Deploying your own Terria Map](https://github.com/NICTA/nationalmap/wiki/Deploying-your-own-Terria-Map)

+Documentation about working with Terria and developing it is at http://terria.io/Documentation

+JavaScript documentation is at http://nationalmap.gov.au/build/TerriaJS/doc

 ### Components and naming

 * **[Terria™](http://terria.io)** is the overall name for the spatial data platform, including closed-source spatial analytics developed by Data61.